Bearcats pull away against Bulldogs

 Scottsbluff led 17-12 at the end of the first quarter but a push by Gering in the second kept the Bulldogs in it.

-It was a back and forth affair as neither team could pull away as by halftime, the Bearcats and Bulldogs were tied at 27 apiece.
+It was a back and forth affair as neither team could pull away, and by halftime, the Bearcats and Bulldogs were tied at 27 apiece.

 Gering was able to slightly pull away to lead 43-40 at the end of the third frame but from there, it was all Scottsbluff.